sachin-pikle/aura-tutorials/aura-js-creditscore/README.md

   * Observe the microservice behaviour (in Vizceral, Zipkin, Grafana)

 * [Part 4 - API-first development exprience](api_first.md)
-  * Associate API descriptor with the microservice (from the Admin console)
+  * TBD - Associate API descriptor with the microservice (from the Admin console)
-  * Generate Javascript lib (from the Admin console)
+  * TBD - Generate Javascript lib (from the Admin console)
   * TBD - Create a new client microservice to use the generated JS library to access the backend rest API
   * TBD - Deploy this new client microservice with Istio enabled (using Wercker)
   * TBD - Access the new client microservice